nimbly/Syndicate/README.md

 ### Consumer

-The `consumer` parameter is any instance of `Nimbly\Syndicate\ConsumerInterface` or `Nimbly\Syndicate\LoopConsumerInterface` - the source where messages should be pulled from.
+The `consumer` parameter is any instance of `Nimbly\Syndicate\ConsumerInterface` or `Nimbly\Syndicate\SubscriberInterface` - the source where messages should be pulled from.

 ```php
 $consumer = new Sqs(